Gitii/PackedPrettier/README.md

 dotnet pprettier --write <file path> --plugin=/snapshot/node_modules/@prettier/plugin-xml
 ```

+> :exclamation: Do not replace `/snapshot/node_modules/` (or `C:\snapshot\node_modules` on Windows) with a real path!

-To make this portable, `PackedPrettier` will replace `<NodeModulesPath>` at runtime with the correct path:
+To make this portable across Windows and Linux machines, `PackedPrettier` will replace the magic string `<NodeModulesPath>` at runtime with the correct path.

+That means you can just write:

 ```shell
 dotnet pprettier --write <file path> --plugin=<NodeModulesPath>/@prettier/plugin-xml
 ```

-This will work on any operating system.
+and it will work on any supported operating system.

 Example with `test.xml`: